Thoregon/evolux.dynpack/doc/spec.md

 dynpack
 =======

-* build dynamic packages depending on the terminal
+- build dynamic packages depending on the terminal
-    * browser only
+    - browser only
-    * with 'Ambur-Karbush'
+    - with 'Ambur-Karbush'
-    * with 'PULS'
+    - with 'PULS'
-* arranges layers and components for the target e.g.
+- arranges layers and components for the target e.g.
-    * local persitence
+    - local persitence
-    * offline capabilities
+    - offline capabilities
-    * remote processing
+    - remote processing
-* uses rollup dynamically to transpile node only modules browser usable
+- uses rollup dynamically to transpile node only modules browser usable

+- specialized loader
+    - plugs into loaderhierarchy from bootloader

 ##independent clients